adityakamath/akros2_teleop/config/sn30pro_mapping.md

 8BitDo SN30 Pro
 *WARNING: X-Y and A-B buttons are flipped compared to an Xbox controller*

+Android Mode is recommended for Raspberry Pi devices (Some connectivity issues observed in Windows Mode) Windows Mode is recommended for all other devices Switch Mode should be used only if the Android and Windows modes don't work

 Windows Mode - ctrl+X (haptic feedback available, recommended):
 * axes:
   * x: 0 # left joystick left-right